Tulitomaatti/roman_numerals/README.md

 # Roman numeral conversion tools

-The functions r2n and n2r will convert roman numerals to integers and natural numbers to roman numerals, respectively.
+The scripts (and functions) r2n and n2r will convert roman numerals to integers and natural numbers to roman numerals, respectively.
 Error handling is nonexistent.

 ## Works:

-* Conversion to/from with numbers in standard form from 1-4999
+* Conversion to/from integers in standard form with absolute value of 1-4999 or 0, when represented with 'nulla'
-* Conversion to/from natural numbers, when the overline in vinculus forms is replaced with parentheses groups.
+* Conversion to/from integers, when the overline in vinculus forms is replaced with parentheses groups.
-* Converting natural numbers to roman numerals, where parenthesis are used to replace overline in expressing large numbers in vinculum.

 ## Doesn't work:

 * Decoding some rarer "nonstandard" forms.
+* Input validation.
+Input clean inputs or use -f for a forced naive attempt to parse whatever.

 ## TODO:

-* Decoding vinculus forms, from LaTeX etc / custom.
+* Decoding vinculus forms to/from LaTeX etc..
-* LaTeX / KaTeX / ? output for vinculus forms
 * Nice errors handling / warnings.
-* Proper packaging
+* Proper packaging: verify that pip works & register to PyPi